 Sustainability Reporting viewed from the investor side

-If the information reported is already complex to those who of us who prepare it, I could image the maze navigated by investors trying to read every sustainability report.
+If the information reported is already complex to those of us who prepare it, I could imagine the maze navigated by investors trying to read every sustainability report.

-Furthermore, I can imagine the difficulties faced by fund managers when feeding their ESG investment models with information reported through CDP, DJSI, MSCI or Sustainalytics.
+Furthermore, I can also picture the difficulties faced by fund managers when feeding their ESG investment models with information reported through CDP, DJSI, MSCI or Sustainalytics.

 Investors use services to collect this information like Morningstar sustainability.

-These services base their recommendations in ESG assessments from Sustainalytics or the ESG Dashboard from Bloomberg which displays information about CDP score, DJSI or ISS.
+These services base their recommendations on ESG assessments from Sustainalytics or the ESG Dashboard from Bloomberg which displays information about CDP score, DJSI or ISS.

 The positive side of sustainability frameworks

-Not everything is negative, these indexes are a driving force in moving forward the sustainability agenda by helping companies to be credible in their sustainability efforts.
+Not everything is negative.
+Sustainability frameworks are a true driving force in moving forward the sustainability agenda.
+It helps companies to be credible in their sustainability efforts.

 Besides is a good tool to increase their awareness about major sustainability trends and to benchmark against its peers.